 My Counselling Experience

-While I specialise in working with male sexual abuse, I am also experienced in working with other issues such as stress, depression, anxiety, trauma, bereavement, anger, low self-esteem, relationship difficulties and more.
+I am experienced in working with stress, depression, anxiety, trauma, bereavement, anger, low self-esteem, sexuality and more

-Since 2007 I have worked in private practice, ran a counselling service in the Midlands and also provided counselling for ITV and a number of Employee Assistance Programmes (EAPs).
+Since 2007 I have worked in private practice and ran a counselling service in the Midlands

 Where and When